qkrwjdan/qkrwjdan/README.md

 ### What did I do?
 #### 2023
-- I'm Working in LINE+ as a MongoDB DBA.
+- I'm working in LINE+ as a MongoDB DBA.
-- I Maked MongoDB Basic VOD for developer.
+- I made MongoDB Basic VOD for developer.

 #### 2022
 - **[PICKSHOT](http://www.pickshot.shop) (Infra, Backend)**